 The North Route is our Nº 1 route of the Red Sea.
 It is considered the best route to discover Red Sea diving.
 It is a complete and simple route for diving, matching all diving levels, although we recommend advanced open water level or equivalent.
 The sailing on this route is very short and pleasant, reaching the furthest dive sites in about two hours.
 The wide range of dive sites will give you the opportunity of diving amazing reefs like those found in Ras Mohammed National Park and the Straits of Tiran, visiting a living WWII museum at the wreck of SS Thistlegorm, explore spectacular wrecks like the Dunraven and the Kingston and enjoy all the underwater wonders of the Red Sea reefs in pristine dive sites like Small Crack and Shag Rock and the possibility of snorkeling with dolphins.

 On this route we offer 7 days of liveaboard, with 5 full days of diving.
-The last day is to desaturate nitrogen and do a bit of shopping and clubbing in Sharm el Sheikh.
+The last day is to desaturate nitrogen and do a bit of shopping in Sharm el Sheikh.

 - 7 nights

 - EMBARKATION SHARM EL SHEIKH

 - BOAT Cruise Red Sea Blue Force 2

 Day 1 (Saturday) SHARM EL SHEIKH